 So with Foiled Stickers you really have two options; you can choose to foil your design, or foil your entire Stickers and cut out your design (so it shows through as white).
 Luckily we have 7 amazing foil shades to choose from, so you’re sure to find something that suits your brand.

 Aside from our Digital Foiling option, you may be aware that we offer Block Foiling too.
 Traditional Foil Blocking (or hot foil stamping) involves applying metallic foil to paper or card, using heated plates (or die).
 This leaves your foiled elements slightly debossed and textured – as the foil is hot pressed onto your card or paper stock.

 This process is better suited to smaller, intricate designs that feature fine details and serif style fonts, however due to the process requiring the use of plates, Block Foiling does come with a substantially bigger price tag.
 You can find out a bit more about the difference between the two right here.

-Block Foiling is providing as part of our Bespoke service, and the same applies to double-sided Digital Foiling projects too.
-If you’d like to explore your Foiling options in more detail then don’t hesitate to reach out to us on email@example.com and we’ll be happy to help.
+Block Foiling is provided as part of our Bespoke service, and the same applies to double-sided digital foiling projects too.
+If you’d like to explore your foiling options in more detail then don’t hesitate to reach out to us on firstname.lastname@example.org and we’ll be happy to help.
 And don’t forget to tag us on social with your sparkling creations using the hashtag #ProudlyPrinted.